 Caution Since most Winkeyers will be connected to a transmitter, please take care to avoid transmitting over the air when practicing with this program.
 Minimum System Requirements Windows XP Service Pack 3 or Later Microsoft .NET Framework 4.0 or Later.
 2016 - 2017 Declinations of the Moon.
 For easy day to day references, the tables display the Moon's declinations at four times per day in Standard Greenwich Mean Time at Midnight.
 Exdek* (Out of Bounds) is Bold Red.
 When the Moon is transiting through the upper portions of the Hidek**, within a degree of transiting Out of Bounds, it will appear in red.

 The Moon does not always transit into the extreme declinations.
 During some years, it will not even transit into the high declinations.
+The Moon's transit through the declinations will cycle between nominal highs and extreme highs over a period of about 18 years.
+The graph at the bottom of the page is only for the Moon.
 Home of the Collins Radio Association.
 75A2 Restoration Here’s what I started with: And here’s the finished receiver all ready to go back into its case (RF cover not installed in pics).

 Several people have asked how I did this, so here’s the inside scoop….
 First, with any serious restoration, you have to strip it down!
 You simply can not get into all the crooks and crannies otherwise.
 So first thing is to strip it down.
 All the iron is removed and I usually repaint it.
 The Sproutie – A General Coverage Regen Receiver with Plug-In Coils.
 NOTE – Many thanks to Aaron N9SKN and Cliff WA9YXG, who pointed out errors in the schematics.

 The full schematic is published there also.
-A few weeks ago when a sizable order of parts arrived from Dan’s Small Parts And Kits, the plan was to use them (along with the parts from a few smaller orders from kitsandparts.com and Mouser) as the basis for some fun home-brew projects.
 A Tuned Loop Antenna For The AM Broadcast Band.
 As a follow-up to the previous post, in which I discovered that the Sony SRF-59, though cheap to purchase, offered surprisingly good performance due to a rather creative and interesting receiver architecture.

 I did some reading up on external antennas to help pull in weak stations.
 Among the Ultralight DX’ing crowd (those who DX the AMBC band with small, cheap receivers) FSL antennas are a source of great interest – they offer good gain and directivity in a small and portable package.
 However, I had almost all the materials on hand to build a simple tuned loop and as, typically, I don’t pursue these things in too much depth, figured this would be the way to go.
+First off, let’s get to grips with the rather complex schematic of this thing.
 The VK3YE Micro 40 DSB Transceiver.
 I have attempted to build 2 DSB transceivers now with limited success – a Manhattan version of G3WPO and G4JST’s DSB80 – here and here (the original kit version which Richard F5VJDD sent me for reclamation, worked fine) and the ZL2BMI rig, here and here.